-The main findings of the survey are as follows:
+The main findings of the survey were as follows:

-- There were 27 individual trees and one group in and adjacent to the proposed development site, each described in Appendix 1 of this report. - Of the trees surveyed, four individuals were attributed Category A status, 11 individuals and one group were attributed Category B status, and 12 individuals were attributed Category C status. - A tree constraints check was carried out with Horsham District Council and it was confirmed that there were no Tree Preservation Orders (TPOs) or Conservation Area Restrictions associated with the site. - Two individual trees, and a section of one group (all Category B) will require removal to facilitate development as proposed. - Analysis concludes that minimal tree removals are required.
-A robust tree protection strategy based on the erection of tree protection barriers at the extents of the majority of retained trees prior to commencement of any works on site will ensure effective protection.
+- There were 26 individual trees and four groups in and adjacent to the proposed development site, each described in Appendix 1 of this report.
+Of the trees surveyed, three individuals were attributed Category A status, 13 individuals and one group were attributed Category B status and ten individuals, and three groups were attributed Category C status. - One tree, T86 was attributed Veteran status based on its age, species, physiological and structural condition. - A tree constraints check was carried out with Horsham District Council, and it was confirmed that there were no Tree Preservation Orders (TPOs), or Conservation Area Restrictions were associated with the site. - One individual tree, T164 will require removal to facilitate development as proposed.